 Challenge Enrolling into College

 Having a DUI conviction can also impact your ability to get into college.
-Most schools have admissions requirements or criteria that takes into account the applicant as a whole.
+Most schools have admissions requirements or criteria that take into account the applicant as a whole.
 The school is interested in your extracurricular activities, job experience, and community involvement.
 Some schools may take it a step further and look into an applicant’s legal history.
 If this is the case you may have more obstacles to overcome when going into a college environment.
 Additionally, you may find yourself forced to find a new area of study because the industry has higher background requirements.
 If this is the case you may have to switch your major.

 In conclusion, there are many formal and recognized consequences that come along with the driving under the influence conviction.
-It is considered a crime against a person and as a result it has harsh consequences in the legal system.
+It is considered a crime against a person and as a result, it has harsh consequences in the legal system.
 No one will disagree that there should be consequences for actions such as driving under the influence.
 However, people are not often aware of the challenges that come when all the formal consequences are completed.
 Loss of friends and hardships with employers can make the transition to society more difficult.
 Navigating the legal system regarding a driving under the influence charge can be challenging and confusing.
 You need to have an experienced DUI attorney to help represent your case.
-Contact us today to learn more how we can help represent you and advocate on your behalf regarding your potential DUI conviction.
+Contact us today to learn more about how we can help represent you and advocate on your behalf regarding your potential DUI conviction.